 Already interested in buying?

-Speaking of video, the Sony 18-105mm F4 also has optical image stabilization.
-It works incredibly well as you’d expect from an OEM Sony lens.
+The Sony 18-105mm F4 features optical image stabilization, which works just as well as you’d expect from an OEM Sony lens.

 My Final Thoughts